 Cornerstone is a subscription-based eLearning platform that allows organizations to get tailor-made content for their employees.

-These platforms have made eLearning the cornerstone of continuing education and have allowed individuals and corporates to upskill and enhance their educational qualification.
+These platforms have made eLearning the cornerstone of continuing education and have allowed individuals and corporates to upskill and enhance their educational qualifications.
 Of all the platforms mentioned above, two of the most well-known platforms here are Coursera and Udemy.

-Player in Focus
+E-learning Player in Focus

 Founded in 2012 by Stanford professors Andrew Ng and Daphne Koller, Coursera is one of the most well-known platforms offering MOOCs the world over.
 Coursera is known for having collaborated with universities around the world to provide high-quality content that includes specialized courses in a variety of subjects including engineering, data science, machine learning, mathematics, science, business, digital marketing, medicine, biology, social sciences and more.

-Coursera started offering online degrees in 2017, starting with master’s in Innovation and Entrepreneurship from HEC Paris.
+Coursera started offering online degrees in 2017, starting with masters in Innovation and Entrepreneurship from HEC Paris.
 They have since moved on to offer a variety of degrees from the University of Illinois and many more.

-Fueled with an initial funding round of $16 million by Kleiner Perkins Caulfield & Byers and New Enterprise Associates, Coursera has grown by leaps and bounds in several funding rounds and is valued over $1 billion today.
+Fueled with an initial funding round of $16 million by Kleiner Perkins Caulfield & Byers and New Enterprise Associates, Coursera has grown by leaps and bounds in several funding rounds and is valued at over $1 billion today.

 So how does Coursera make money?

 Coursera has tried several business models since 2012.
 Their first attempt at monetizing their service was in the first year of inception.

 Coursera pitched their first monetization attempt through their blog called Career Services.
 This was a recruitment service that connected Coursera’s 2 million students with companies that needed those skills.